Charlie-117/vendor_extra/README.md

     - Gallery with Simple Gallery.
 - Removes Email App
 - A bash script to quickly update the APKs
-- Added various Motorola notification sounds
+- Added various Motorola ringtones and notification sounds

 # Credits